 The Kunene Region in the north-west of Namibia is home to desert-adapted elephants.
 I was lucky enough to see them.
 Spotting wildlife in Etosha, one of Africa's premier wildlife parks, is much easier.
 During the drier months the waterholes attract large herds of animals: Elephants, Giraffes, Zebras, Rhinos, Oryx and Buffalos.

-This tour in August 2015 was organized by Hauser Exkursionen, Germany, and led by German tour guide Egmont Striegl.
+This tour in August 2015 was organized by Hauser Exkursionen, Germany and led by the German tour guide Egmont Striegl.

 The NamibRand Nature Reserve with its red sand dunes, grey-mauve mountains and golden grass plains.
 A great place to sleep under the stars.